 3.1.1.
-Myra Falls Operations (Trafigura Mining Group)
+Myra Falls (Myra Falls Mine Ltd., Trafigura Mining Group)

 Trafigura Mining Group, part of Trafigura Group Pte.
 Ltd. acquired the Myra Falls underground Zn-Cu-Pb-Ag-Au mine in 2020 from Nyrstar N.V.
 Trafigura is a private multinational commodity trading company and is not required to publish compliant production or reserves figures.
-However, they reported continuing to ramp up to a target throughput of 800,000 tpy of ore and estimate the operation has 10 years of reserves (Table 1).
-After re-starting following infrastructure upgrades and closing again for compliance reasons in 2018, the mine reopened in April 2019 and continued operation through 2021.
-The mine has a history of replacing reserves through
+However, they have a target throughput of 800,000 tpy of ore and estimate the operation has approximately 10 years of reserves (Table 1).
+They reported that 2022 production was not meeting the 800,000 t expectation, although production was significantly higher than in 2021.
+After re-starting following infrastructure upgrades and closing again for compliance reasons in 2018, the mine reopened in April 2019 and continued operation through 2022.
+The mine has a history of replacing reserves through exploration, which continued in 2022.
+Ability to store tailings may place limitations on mine life before exhaustion of